Prenuptial & Post-Nuptial Agreements

 and is used to define each partners' rights and obligation during

-marriage, separation, and/or divorcee.
+marriage, separation, and/or divorce.
 These type of agreements are used

-to avoid heated and costly legal battles by laying out each spouses rights
+to avoid heated and costly legal battles by laying out each spouse's

-prior to marriage.
-A prenuptial agreement can also serve as a way to avoid
+rights prior to marriage.
+A prenuptial agreement can also serve as a way

-equitable distribution in a divorce, providing the court with instructions
+to avoid equitable distribution in a divorce, providing the court with

 When one partner is bringing more assets and finances into a marriage,